TomArcher/node-sandbox/node-sandbox/docs/get-started-create-node-app.md

 ms.date: 3/21/2016
 ---

-# Create a Node.js app
+# Creating a Node.js app using the Yeoman (yo) Express generator
 This article illustrates how to create a Node.js app using the yo generator.

 > [!NOTE]